teuton-software/teuton/docs/en/first-activity.md

-#Creating our first activity
+# Creating our first activity

 How to create our own activity test, in four steps:

+---

-##STEP 1: Create skeleton files
+## STEP 1: Create skeleton files

 You can create the files manually, or run `./project create check/foo/demo`.

 This command will create:
 * `check/foo/demo.rb`: Script
 * `check/foo/demo.yaml`: YAML Config file.
-* `check/foo/.gitignore`: To prevent upload YAML files to Git repository.
+* `check/foo/.gitignore`: To prevent upload YAML and JSON files to Git repository.

-> Manually, you can create an empty file `check/foo/demo.rb` with execution permission, and include a reference to our tool (`require_relative '../../lib/sysadmingame'`).
+> Also, manually, you can create this files.

+---

-##STEP 2: Personalize your targets
+## STEP 2: Personalize your targets

 Second, write tests using the key words: `target`, `goto` and `expect`.
 Let's see an example: